mdgmilen/FreelancersMarketPortal/README.md

 - no tool like Sonar Qube is used.
   "Empower development teams with a solution that deeply integrates into your enterprise environment and enables you to deploy clean code consistently and reliably";
 - no unit-tests are planned to be implemented;
 - no feature-branches are planned to be used.
 The only branch is "main".
-There is no branch called "master".
+There is no branch called "master";
+- User Authentication micro-service is planned for the latter development stages (scrum sprints).

 &nbsp;
 &nbsp;